top of page

 1. Take a break

-Sometimes, the best way to overcome writer's block is to step away from that blinking cursor.
-Engage in a different creative activity or do some stretching exercises.
+Not sure what to do in this "break"?
+Try engaging in a different creative activity or do some stretching exercises.
 Physical activity can improve your mental clarity and focus.
 I find that a refreshing beach walk or pottering in the kitchen works for me.

 Giving your mind a break from your writing project helps refresh your creativity and perspective.